Counseling

 Advanced orchestra is for students who have successfully completed two years of orchestra or who have progressed beyond the intermediate level.
 Individual assessment may be used to place students in this class.
 In this course students will continue to develop proper playing habits, sufficient technical facility, and a proper concept of tone quality on their instrument.
 The students will also continue to increase their music vocabulary, their sensitivity in intonation, and their accuracy in playing rhythms.
 They will also build responsible rehearsal habits, and analyze music performances.
 There will be some evening concerts throughout the year.
 There is a fee for this class.
 (Full year class)

-DLI - Dual Language Immersion Portuguese, Spanish, Russian
+DLI - Dual Language Immersion (Spanish and Russian)

 DLI - Dual Language Immersion Program - These classes are ONLY for students who have been participating in a Dual Language Immersion Program in elementary school.
 The following classes are offered in continuation of the Elementary DLI Program and are required to continue in the DLI program.
 For more information regarding the DLI program please refer to our district website.